 What is APRL?

 The Association of Professional Responsibility Lawyers (APRL) is the only national lawyer organization devoted exclusively to ethics issues in the profession that is open to all lawyers.
-It is comprised of more than 500 lawyers, law professors and judges holding an interest in lawyers’ professional responsibility, legal ethics, legal malpractice and the evolving law of lawyering, primarily through the application of the rules of lawyer ethics to the practice of law.
+It is comprised of more than 400 members holding an interest in lawyers’ professional responsibility, legal ethics, legal malpractice and the evolving law of lawyering, primarily through the application of the rules of lawyer ethics to the practice of law.

 How do I join APRL?

-New members can join APRL through its website – APRL.net – and existing members can also renewal their membership on the same site.
-Annual membership dues are a modest $150.00 and may be paid online through a credit or debit card.
+New members can join APRL through its website – APRL.net – and existing members can also renew their membership on the same site.
+Annual membership dues are a modest $175.00 and may be paid online through a credit or debit card.

 What is the composition of APRL as an organization?